 I solved it and wrote up my solution.

 $N$ people team up and decide on a strategy for playing this game.
 Then they walk into a room.
 On entry to the room, each person is given a hat on which one of the first $N$ natural numbers is written.
 There may be duplicate hat numbers.
 For example, for $N=3,$ the 3 team members may get hats labeled 2, 0, 2.
-Each person can see the numbers written on the others' hats, but does not know the number written on his own hat.
-Every person then simultaneously guesses the number of his own hat.
-What strategy can the team follow to make sure that at least one person on the team guesses his hat number correctly?
+Each person can see the numbers written on the others' hats, but does not know the number written on their own hat.
+Every person then simultaneously guesses the number of their own hat.
+What strategy can the team follow to make sure that at least one person on the team guesses their hat number correctly?

 Assign the $N$ players the tags $0$ through $N-1$.
 Each player $i$ should add up all the other players' hat numbers, subtract this from $i$, compute the result modulo $N$, and guess that.